Starbucks factory investments to create 150 jobs

 Its shares rose just over 0.1 percent to close at $53.81 on Nasdaq on Wednesday.
 The stock has climbed more than 50 percent over the last year.

-The company plans to keep growing by introducing new products that will put it one step ahead of rivals like Dunkin' Donuts Group Inc (DNKN.O) and McDonald's Corp (MCD.N).
+The company plans to keep growing by introducing new products that will put it one step ahead of rivals like Dunkin' Donuts Group Inc and McDonald's Corp.
 It also wants to sell more products outside its cafes.

 "We're just getting started," Chief Financial Officer Troy Alstead told investors.

-Note: (This version of the story has been corrected to add a dropped word in the 3rd paragraph)